ADirin/OTP1_LectureMaterial/Week 7/Inclass assignment/task.md

 ## 7. Submision
 - Submit the github repo link
 - Screenshot of the hub.docker.com image repo
 - Screenshot of the Lab demo execution (see the example in the classroom)
+- Sample Report